alexvictoor/BrowserLog/README.md

 <log4net>
   ...
   <appender name="WEB" type="BrowserLog.BrowserConsoleAppender, BrowserLog">
     <Host>192.168.0.7</Host> <!-- Optional, the IP address on which the SSE server will be bound.
-If not specified try to detect the locla IP of the host by itself -->
+If not specified try to detect the local IP of the host by itself -->
     <Port>8082</Port> <!-- Optional, this is the port on which the HTTP SSE server will listen.
 Default port is 8765 -->
     <Active>true</Active> <!-- Optional, if false the appender is disabled.
 Default value is true -->
     <layout type="log4net.Layout.PatternLayout">